Article about Landscaping Company Cash Flow Problems: Why They Happen and What to Do

 How landscapers solve these problems in practice

 Use equipment financing for fleet—see landscaping contractor financing and landscaping equipment financing (on-site guide).
+Financing equipment over 36–60 months preserves cash for payroll and operations.
+The monthly payment is predictable.
+A large cash purchase is not.

 Document commercial terms and milestone schedules so lenders see repayment paths.
+Lenders want to understand how you will repay.
+Clear contracts, milestone schedules, and client creditworthiness all support approval and better terms.

 If you need to explore funding, you can see what funding options may be available.